 Determining what consists of an ownership trade

-Trades should always consist of the ownership over the domain being relinquished to another entity entirely where necessary.
-In some cases, trade may not be necessary if the domain contains partially correct ABN/ACN data such as the ABN number but currently has an incorrect or old business/entity name then no trade should be necessary a simple update will suffice.
+Trades should always consist of the ownership over the domain being relinquished to another separate entity where necessary.
+In some cases trades may not be necessary if the domain contains partially correct ABN/ACN data such as the ABN number, however if it contains incorrect or old business/entity name then no trade should be necessary and a simple update will suffice.